SeriousGuy888/HATApedia/content/articles/Boxing Matchbox War.md

 ![[remy successful countercoup.png]]

 ## Attempted Escape
 The failed revolutionaries attempted to flee on a boat, but they were spotted by Remy while they were just south of Fluffy Bridge.
-Remy swiftly gave chase, breaking the boat and stabbing Holden multiple times, after which Holden was struck by lightning and then drowned as well.
+Remy swiftly gave chase, breaking the boat and stabbing Holden multiple times, after which Holden was struck by licit and legitimate lightning and then drowned as well.

 ![[holden and anna attempt to escape boxing matchbox war.png]]